metamolecular/ctcore/README.md

 # CTcore

 CTcore is a suite of precision tools for reading and ultimately writing the CTfile family of formats found throughout computational chemistry and cheminformatics.
+For details, see [Reading CTfiles with CTcore](https://depth-first.com/articles/2022/11/09/reading-ctfiles-with-ctcore/).

 # Test Suite